zachboody/citrusbyte-ops-example/README.md

 Note being, you'll need to add `--capabilities CAPABILITY_NAMED_IAM` in the CLI (Or check the "I acknowlege AWS is going to create..." in the web frontend.)

-To update (Say, with an updated docker image), run the services/example-service/service.yaml CF template Stuff I'm not happy with:
+To update (Say, with an updated docker image), just modify the CF stack with the new image parameter and update.

+### Stuff I'm not happy with ###

 - No way that I could find to dump out the URI for the ECR from cloud formation.